 As a teacher, Allison strives to provide a strong example of the musical goals and values she works on with her students, and to inspire them to continue learning outside of their lessons.
 With younger students, Allison notes “I try to break music down into its simplest components and shift between activities relatively quickly to accommodate their shorter attention spans.”
 Allison also enjoys teaching adult students, and being able to talk in-depth about the composers, history, and theory behind the pieces they’re working on.

 While Allison often focuses on the solo repertory of Bach, Beethoven, Brahms, Chopin, and Schumann in her performances, she credits chamber music for some of her most rewarding experiences.
-"As a soloist, you have full command over the musical output, and there is so much beautiful, thrilling, and virtuosic repertoire to present.
+“As a soloist, you have full command over the musical output, and there is so much beautiful, thrilling, and virtuosic repertoire to present.
 However, I believe collaborating with other musicians to be an invaluable experience.
-Not only do you share your ideas with an audience, you get to communicate with your peers, to toss ideas back and forth, literally and musically."
+Not only do you share your ideas with an audience, but you also get to communicate with your peers, to toss ideas back and forth, literally and musically.”